vvmc/vvmc.github.io/pages/mydoc/mydoc_manage_and_invite_commission_members.md

     You can cancel or resend invitations that are pending responses.

-    Security: *Manage: Commission Invitations* domain in the Organizations and Roles functional area.
 1. (Optional) <span style="color: blue;">Edit Business Processes</span>.

     Add the Manage Professional Affiliations business process as a subprocess of the **Manage Commission Membership** business process.

-    Security: *Set Up: Skills and Experience* domain in the Talent Core functional area.

 ### Result
 You can assign commission members to roles on commissions so they can participate in commission related tasks.
 The roles must be in security groups that have permission on the domains that control access to those tasks.